Poco's Udon World: Anime

-A 12-episode anime television series adaptation was announced to air in October 2016.
+A 12-episode anime adaptation was announced to air in October 2016.
 The anime was produced by Liden Films, directed by Seiki Takuno and written by Natsuko Takahashi.
 Eriko Itō handled the character designs and Yukari Hashimoto composed the music.
-It premiered on October 9, 2016 on NTV (Note: The series premiered on NTV at 25:55 on October 8, 2016, which is equivalent to 1:55am on October 9, 2016) and later premiered on RNC on October 16, 2016.
-The opening theme is "S.O.S." by Weaver and the ending theme is "Sweet Darwin" by GOODWARP.
-Crunchyroll streamed the series as it aired, while Discotek Media released the show on Blu-ray on May 26, 2020.
+It premiered on October 9, 2016, on NTV (Note: The series premiered on NTV at 25:55 on October 8, 2016, which is equivalent to 1:55am on October 9, 2016) and later premiered on RNC on October 16, 2016.
+The opening theme is "S.O.S." by Weaver and the ending theme is "Sweet Darwin" by Good Warp.
+Crunchyroll streamed the series as it aired, while Discotek Media released the series on Blu-ray on May 26, 2020.